Can You Use Disability Income Insurance if Your Injury or Illness Isn’t Total?

 Author: Alexandra Ginieres

 Alexandra Ginieres is the Chief Marketing Officer at MGIS, an industry leader in specialized insurance programs for doctors.
 She has worked in financial services for over 25 years, with 12 years in the insurance industry.
 Her team builds go-to-market strategies, campaigns, and marketing resources designed to help group practices find the right income protection solutions for their doctors and staff.
-Alexandra is also the Chairperson of the Marketing Committee at the Council for Disability Awareness.
+Alexandra is also the Chairperson of the Marketing Committee at the Council for Disability Income Awareness.